pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 Optionally backup the temp system, see `scripts/backup.sh`

-Note: unlike the book, this does _not_ include the source packge files.
+Note: unlike the book, this does _not_ include the source package files.

 Time: about 11minutes for 406M